andrienko/js_cli/README.md

  - extended suggests (c will become cl if there are clear and cls)
  - fake file system
  - add allowed keys handeling (F-keys etc)
+ - locks (for input into a function, etc)